-- We advise you to exercise normal safety precautions in Cuba.
-Exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in Cuba.
+Use common sense.
+Look out for suspicious behaviour.
+Monitor the media and other sources of information for changes to local conditions.

 Entry and exit